Cheapest local fixed energy tariffs for UK homes 2026

 3) Start your switch

-If you decide to switch, your new supplier handles the process.
-You keep energy supply as normal—no engineer visit in most cases.
+If you decide to switch, your new supplier handles the process—usually within about 5 working days.
+You keep energy supply as normal, no engineer visit in most cases.

 When is a fixed tariff “cheapest” for your home?

 Exit fees: Many fixed tariffs include exit fees if you leave early.
-If you’re likely to move house in 2026, prioritise deals with low (or no) exit fees, or check whether the tariff can be transferred to your new address.
+If you’re likely to move house in 2026, prioritise deals with low (or no) exit fees—the Octopus 12M Fixed v18 has a £0 exit fee—or check whether the tariff can be transferred to your new address.

 Understanding fixed tariff prices: unit rates, standing charges & fees